mozilla/mig/doc/configuration.rst

 	created  2015-09-09 09:53:28.989481 -0400 EDT
 	modified 2015-09-09 09:53:28.989481 -0400 EDT

-Recent versions of MIG have introduced the concept of investigators that can be considered MIG administrators.
-Administrator investigators have the ability to manage manifests and manipulate mig-loader related functionality.
+MIG supports two levels of access for users: normal investigators and administrators.
+Administrator have the ability to manage manifests and manipulate mig-loader related functionality, in addition to being able to run investigations like a standard user.
 If you are going to use ``mig-loader`` to keep agents up to date automatically, you should make your investigator an administrator.
 If not, it is not required.

 For information on mig-loader see `MIG LOADER`_ documentation.